Maker Protocol Technical Docs

 Introduction

-The cage-keeper is used to help facilitate Emergency Shutdown of the Maker Protocol.
+The cage-keeper is used to help facilitate of the .
 Emergency shutdown is an involved, deterministic process, requiring interaction from all user types: Vault owners, Dai holders, Redemption keepers, MKR governors, and other Maker Protocol Stakeholders.
 A high level overview is as follows:

 2. Processing Period - Next, Vault owners interact with End to settle their Vault and withdraw excess collateral.
 Auctions are left to conclude or are yanked before Dai redemption.